-The training laboratory bench consists of an experimental unit and a control unit.
-The bench is designed for the experimental determination of sound speed using the method of standing waves.
+Structurally the training laboratory bench consists of a experimental unit and a control unit.

 The experimental unit is a transparent plexiglas tube of 1m long, On one side of the tube a speaker is installed, on the opposite side – the plug that performs the role of a sound waves reflector.
 Along the entire length of the tube microphones are installed at regular intervals.
 Together with the speaker they are output to a socket and connected by means of a multicore cable to the control unit.